OELHILEO/JianchaTEST/designs/JianCha_D1_Design.md

 2. ### Data Flow Diagram Level 1

    The **DFD Level 1 diagram** expands the system into multiple functional processes that represent the main operations of the platform.
-These processes include **registering accounts, logging in, browsing available cars, managing cars, viewing promotions, managing payment details, updating user profiles, creating reservations, viewing reservation records, and generating reservation reports**.
+These processes include **registering accounts, logging in, browsing available cars, managing cars, viewing promotions, Manage/Confirm payment, updating user profiles, creating reservations, viewing reservation records, and generating reservation reports**.

    Each process handles specific data inputs from users and interacts with the system database to store or retrieve information.
 For example, the reservation process collects booking details from membership users and communicates with external agencies to confirm availability, while the payment process interacts with the bank gateway to complete credit card transactions.